 - 1 tablespoon olive oil

-- 5 ounces classic hummus, (half a standard container)
+- 5 ounces classic hummus, (half a standard container or 140g)

 Instructions

 - Preheat the oven to 375°F. Boil the shells according to the package instructions.
-Stop cooking them as soon as they are al dente by draining them and placing them on a baking sheet.
+Reserve 1/2 cup of paste water before draining it.
+Stop cooking them as soon as they are al dente by draining them and spreading them out onto a baking sheet.

 - Prepare the other ingredients while the pasta is cooking.
-Dice the onion, mince the garlic, and chop the baby spinach and basil leaves.
-Shred the zucchini, then press on the shreds with a napkin to absorb any extra liquid.
-Chop the mozzarella shreds into smaller pieces so they melt easier.
+Shred the zucchini, then press on the shreds with a napkin or towel to absorb the extra liquid.

-- Add the olive oil to a large, medium-high heated saucepan.
-Cook the onions for 3 minutes until they're translucent.
+- Heat a large saucepan over medium-high heat, then add the olive oil.
+Sauté the onions for 3 minutes until they're translucent.
 Add the garlic, zucchini, and baby spinach.
 Continue to stir as they cook for 5 minutes or until softened.

-- Mix the sautéed vegetables in a medium-sized bowl along with the vegan cream cheese, hummus, ½ cup vegan mozzarella, basil leaves, salt, pepper, and oregano.
+- Combine the sautéed vegetables with the vegan cream cheese, hummus, 1/2 cup vegan mozzarella, basil leaves, salt, pepper, and oregano.

-- Pour the entire jar of pasta sauce into a 9x13 oven-safe dish.
-Add ½ cup of pasta water to the sauce jar.
+- Pour the jar of pasta sauce into a 9×13 oven-safe dish.
+Add 1/2 cup of pasta water to the sauce jar.
 Close it and shake it.
-Pour this mixture into the dish and spread it out into the rest of the sauce.
+Add this mixture to the baking dish.

-- Put the shell filling into a piping bag and fill each shell with 1-2 tablespoons.
+- Put the creamy shell filling into a piping bag and stuff each shell with 1-2 tablespoons.
+You can alternatively use a spoon for this.
 Nest the shells into the sauce.
-You should be able to fill about 25 shells.
+This should make about 25 shells.

-- Cover the shells with the remaining vegan mozzarella shreds.
-Cover the dish with a lid or foil.
-Bake the shells for 25 minutes.
-They are ready when the sauce is bubbling and the cheese has melted.
+- Sprinkle the remaining vegan mozzarella shreds over the shells.
+Cover the dish with a lid or foil and bake it for 25 minutes.
+It is ready when the sauce is bubbling, and the cheese is mostly melted.
 Garnish with fresh basil and enjoy!

 Video